jzaia18/15618-Final/docs/README.md

 ## Goals & Deliverables

 ### Goals
+We are aiming to complete at least 3 of the following 4 goals:
-* Implement an optimized sequential version of MST using Baruvka’s algorithm for benchmarking the parallel version against.
+- [x] Implement an optimized sequential version of MST using Baruvka’s algorithm for benchmarking the parallel version against.
-* Implement a CPU parallel version of Baruvka’s in parlaylib that can be used for further benchmarking.
-In the event that we encounter significant difficulty and are unable to implement a CUDA version that achieves good speedup, we will instead use the benchmark data of our parlaylib for analysis.
+- [x] Implement a CPU parallel version of Baruvka’s in parlaylib that can be used for further benchmarking.
-* Implement a parallel version of MST in CUDA that scales near-linearly as more GPU threads are used.
-Since this algorithm is highly parallelizable, we should be able to realize a speedup which scales well.
+- [ ] Implement a parallel version of MST in CUDA that scales near-linearly as more GPU threads are used.

 ### Additional/Stretch Goals
-* Implement a parallel version of MST that performs close to, or better than, the existing implementations in Open MP and MPI.
+- [ ] Implement a parallel version of MST that performs close to, or better than, the existing implementations in Open MP and MPI.
-* Implement an MST-approximation algorithm that performs better than existing MST implementations while getting close to optimal results.
+- [ ] Implement an MST-approximation algorithm that performs better than existing MST implementations while getting close to optimal results.

 ## Platform Choice
 We will be coding in C++ so we can use [Parlaylib](https://github.com/cmuparlay/parlaylib) for our CPU parallel implementation.